-Joe Biden Must Resign Before Being Sworn In For ‘Demonizing’ Trump Supporters, Author Says
+Joe Biden Must Resign Before Being Sworn In For 'Demonizing' Trump Supporters, Author Says

-Author Scott Adams believes that President-elect Joe Biden’s response to the rioters that stormed the U.S. Capitol hill on Wednesday warrant his resignation.
+Author Scott Adams believes that President-elect Joe Biden's response to the rioters that stormed Capitol Hill on Wednesday warrant his resignation.

 "In related news, every politician who did not condemn the Antifa/BLM violence all year, and the Portland riots this week, should resign today too," he tweeted.

-The author’s comment came in the wake of Biden’s Thursday speech in which he condemned Donald Trump’s supporters who stormed the Capitol the day before.
-Per NBC News, the President-elect argued against calling those involved “protesters.”
+The author's comment came in the wake of Biden's Thursday speech in which he condemned Donald Trump's supporters who stormed the Capitol the day before.
+Per NBC News, the president-elect argued against calling those involved "protesters."

 "They were a riotous mob, insurrectionists, domestic terrorists.
 It's that basic.
 It's that simple," he said.